 int linux_clone(l_int flags, void *stack, void *parent_tidptr, int dummy, void * child_tidptr);

-parameter tells the syscall how exactly
+The flags parameter tells the syscall how exactly

 the processes should be cloned.
 As described above, Linux